andraugust/andraugust.github.io/thermo-2.md

 $$

 The other type of process is called adiabatic.
-It's where no heat enters or leaves the system.
-In practice, this is acheived by thermally insulating the system from its environment.
+It's where no heat enters or leaves a system.
+In practice, this is acheived by thermally insulating a system from its environment.
 How does internal energy change in this case?
 From the first law,

 $$